Promoting Professional Development and Best Practice in EE

 The National Project for Excellence in Environmental Education (NPEEE) was initiated by NAAEE in 1994.
 Since that time, NAAEE has published the Guidelines for Excellence, a series of six documents that help educators create quality environmental education resources and programs.
 These publications are foundational to the professionalization of the field of environmental education.
 They impact environmental education by improving the preparation and professional development of environmental educators, increasing the quality of instructional materials, providing developmentally appropriate benchmarks for environmental literacy, and encouraging the integration of environmental education into early childhood learning.

 In 2017, University of Oregon, Antioch University of New England (AUNE), and NAAEE provided a number of focused professional development opportunities for educators to develop the understanding necessary to use the guidelines to improve environmental education practice.
 These opportunities include:

-- Train-the-Trainer Workshop on the Community Engagement Guidelines offered at the Southeast Environmental Education Alliance conference in March 2018
+- Train-the-Trainer Workshop on the Community Engagement Guidelines will be offered at the Southeast Environmental Education Alliance conference in March 2018.

 - Three webinars introducing the Community Engagement Guidelines and delving into specific topics included within the guidelines, attended by several hundred educators.